The Legal Process for Selling Property Online

 Firstly you will need to instruct a solicitor or licensed conveyancer to undertake the legal work on your behalf.

 Click here to access our conveyancing quote engine.

 Finding out how much it will cost

 Before making a choice as to who will do the conveyancing, you should find out the probable cost.
-It is important to contact more than one solicitor or licenced conveyancer as there is no set scale of fees for conveyancing.
-You should:-
+It is important to contact more than one solicitor or licensed conveyancer as there is no set scale of fees for conveyancing.
+You should:

 - check whether the figure quoted is a fixed fee or will vary if more work is required,